 I am an artist, teacher and independent researcher.
-I currently work from a studio overlooking the sprawling depot of UK Power Networks near Camberwell in South London.
-I used to make paintings, but since 2015 I’ve been building looms, learning about the history and techniques of handloom weaving, and making cloth.
+I currently work from a studio near Camberwell in South London.
+Since 2015 I’ve been building looms, learning about the history and techniques of handloom weaving, and making cloth.

 in “Surface & Apparition: The Immateriality of Modern Surface” edited by Yeseung Lee, Bloomsbury, 2020.